AnaLuizaMarques/ImersaoDev/README.md

 # ImersaoDev

-This is a Repository with all projects that a made by ImersaoDev - Alura course.
+This is a Repository with all projects that I made with ImersaoDev - Alura course.

 ---
 - [Media calculator using CSS, JS and HTML.](calculadoramedia)